LEAD Scholarship application information

 - expect to achieve a minimum Queensland Rank of 95 (including all bonus ranks); and

-- are available to participate in a formal interview in November.
+- are available to participate in a formal interview during the September School break.

 The scholarship is awarded to applicants by a selection panel based on the merit of their application and an interview process.
 The panel will assess each student’s application with consideration to the following: